louisejones101/Radstone-livery-stables-Milestone1/README.md

 ### Facilities page

-When the user arrives on the facilities page they are greeted by a large clear image of the stable layout inside and a bullet list of the facilities.
+When the user arrives on the facilities page they are greeted by an image some horses in the stables and a bullet list of the facilities.

 <br>